 CSA (Community Supported Agriculture) members participate in their own food supply by committing to share in the harvest of a local grower.
 By joining a CSA, you express your support for locally grown, ecoganic food, and to the farmers who grow it.
 A CSA creates a unique relationship between the consumers and the producers—nowadays, still not many people actually know the farmer who picked the tomatoes they are eating!

-For more information about our prices, share sizes, and pick up locations visit our registration page.
+Find out more information about our prices, share sizes, and pick up locations.

-We’ve learned that people who fall into the following categories are not a good match for the CSA program:
+We’ve learned that people who fall into the following categories are a great match for the CSA program:

-- People who don’t like vegetables or who don’t like trying new foods.
+- People who like vegetables and enjoy trying new foods.

 What Do You Grow?

 This is a list of all the things we try to grow.
 You will most likely see each of these items at least once, and other items many times!